afeld/rails_interview_questions/README.md

 * Know whether you are interviewing for a full-stack vs. backend-focused position.
 * Have code up on Github/Bitbucket/wherever - the more side projects you have to talk about, the better.
 * Be comfortable with *some* version control system.
+* Community awareness and resourcefulness can be as important as technical knowledge.

 ## The Questions